The Ultimate Guide to Restaurant Customer Loyalty in 2026

 Digital Ordering Changed Customer Behavior

 Many diners now interact with restaurants digitally before visiting.
-Diners often search for restaurants on Google, check reviews on platforms like Yelp or Google Maps, browse menus online, and order online through restaurant websites or apps.
+They search on Google, check reviews, browse menus online, and order through restaurant websites or apps.
+That means much of the relationship is happening outside the dining room, and loyalty needs to be built across both physical and digital experiences.

 Loyalty Goes Beyond Punch Cards